You need more sleep than you’re getting. These products will (hopefully) help.

-A sleep mask is the path of least resistance when it comes to keeping the light out of your eyes of course, and a portable solution that you’ll come to not be able to sleep without.
-Most sleep masks wear like refugees from a BDSM starter kit, but the Sleep Master is quite possibly the best $25 you’ll ever spend.
+A sleep mask is the path of least resistance when it comes to keeping the light out of your eyes.
+Most sleep masks look like refugees from a BDSM starter kit, but the Sleep Master is quite possibly the best $25 you’ll ever spend.
 It blocks all light and some sound, actually fits on your face comfortably, and stays cool.

 How you wake up can make all the difference in how refreshed you feel, regardless of the total number of hours you spent sleeping.
-Gizmodo’s Jordan Kushins recommended The Philips Wake-Up Light in March last year, and it went on to become one of our Most Popular Products of 2014.
-Waking up to a traditional alarm is the worst of all the first world problems, don’t settle for it.
+Gizmodo’s Jordan Kushins recommended The Philips Wake-Up Light years ago, and it went on to become one of the most popular Kinja Deals products of all time.
+Waking up to a traditional alarm is the worst of all first world problems.
+Don’t settle for it.